nicksnlp/Cantharellus/README.md

 - **Documentation**: Maintain README files for task documentation.

 ## Unallocated Tasks
-- **Information Retrieval**: Implement a script for retrieving information from Wikipedia to help detect hallucinations in the model outputs.
+- **Information Retrieval**: Retrieving information from Wikipedia for fact checking in the model outputs.
-- **Model Output Combination**: Further explore and implement strategies for combining model outputs if needed.

 ## How to use this repository:
 1. Clone it to your local machine.
 You can use the command line, GitHub Desktop, Visual Studio Code, etc.